 I personally use UV/clear filters on every single lens I own for two main reasons – for protection and for easier cleaning.
 There were a few cases when I was glad that I used a filter – I managed to scratch my filters several times when I was walking through dense bushes and woods while scouting for photo spots with a camera on my shoulder (and yes, I did have the lens hood on the lens).
 I ended up replacing the scratched filter later, which was much cheaper than replacing the lens.
 As for cleaning, some lenses have “threaded” plastic right next to the rounded front lens element (for example Nikon 50mm f/1.4D), which makes it extremely difficult to clean the front lens element without leaving stuff on those threads.
 Once you put a filter on the front of the lens, you have just one straight area to clean and worry about (see Photography FAQ #5 for more details).

 I know that some photographers argue that using filters degrades image quality.
-Sure, adding filters in front of a lens does degrade image quality, but only by a very small margin.
-As long as you use high quality filters, you do not need to worry about image quality degradation.
-Pretty much every single picture I have taken so far (see my Portfolio and Wallpapers), was taken with filters (UV/Clear, Polarizing and Neutral Density) on my lenses.
+That’s certainly true, but only for cheap filters.
+High-quality filters rarely affect the resolving power of lenses, as I demonstrated in this article.
+So as long as you use quality filters, you do not need to worry about image quality degradation.
+Pretty much every single picture I have taken so far was taken with filters (UV/Clear, Polarizing and Neutral Density) on my lenses.

 If you are considering purchasing a filter, the last thing you want to do is spend your money on a crappy filter that will certainly impact your images.
 I personally use B+W filters (see Our Gear page for the types of filters I use) on my filters and although they are expensive, they are totally worth the price.
 Make sure to get Multi-Coated (MRC) F-Pro series – the above photo is for illustration purposes only.
 You certainly get what you pay for!